100: INSIDE THE WHITE HOUSE; BUT WITHOUT DONALD

 I’m standing in the China Room that was set aside in 1917 by First Lady Edith Wilson for displaying pieces of china and glass used by the Presidents.
 I liked the portrait of First Lady Grace Coolidge, and her collie Rob Roy, that hung on the back wall.

 As I was carried through the Ground Floor Corridor, I saw the Library, Vermeil Room, and the China Room.
-Those rooms looked elegant with their fine furniture, Presidential china, and paintings.
+Those rooms looked elegant with their fine furniture, Presidential China, and paintings.
 I was most impressed by the large portrait of First Lady Grace Coolidge, and her collie Rob Roy, that was on display in the China Room.
 It was when Tom carried me up a large set of marble stairs, however, that reality set in of exactly where I was.
 Even though we weren’t allowed inside the East Room, which was a disappointment, I was carried along the Grand Foyer and into the Green Room.
 Thomas Jefferson used the Green Room as his dining room; it served as a parlor to James Madison; and when Abraham Lincoln was President, his son Willie’s body was embalmed there following the boy’s death on February 20, 1862.
 During FDR’s Presidency, Eleanor Roosevelt entertained Amelia Earhart in the Green Room.

 After I was carried up a flight of stairs to the first level, I posed alongside the White House portrait of President Bill Clinton that was located in the Grand Foyer.